Guigui0812/flight-api/README.md

 If you want to manage the database, you can access the H2 console at http://localhost:8080/h2 when the project is running.

+To access the database, you must enter the following information:
+- JDBC URL: jdbc:h2:mem:flight-api
+- User Name: Quarkus
+- Password: Quarkus

+Please, note that the database is in-memory.
+So, if you stop the application, the data will be lost.

 They've been written with RestAssured and allow to test the different endpoints of the API according to different scenarios.

 ## Running the application in dev mode